 The well-seasoned meatballs are easy to make, but a set of extra hands will make shorter work of this step.
 Plan to start simmering the sauce while you shape with the kefta, which can be made from ground lamb, ground beef, or a combination of the two.
 An egg is not traditionally used as a binder, but if your meat is extra lean, go ahead and use one.
 Likewise, breadcrumbs are not normally used as a filler, but if you prefer softer, spongier texture to your meatballs, a half cup or so may be added.

-Some versions of Kefta Mkaouara include onions and a little green pepper in the tomato sauce; whether or not to include them is up to you.
+Some versions of kefta mkaouara include onions and a little green pepper in the tomato sauce; whether or not to include them is up to you.

 - 2 pounds fresh, ripe tomatoes

-- 3 to 5 cloves garlic, pressed
+- 3 to 5 cloves garlic (pressed)

 - 1/3 cup olive oil

-- 1 or 2 chili peppers (optional)
+- Optional: 1 or 2 chili peppers

-- 3 or 4 eggs (optional)
+- 3 or 4 eggs

 Start Cooking the Tomato Sauce

-- Peel, seed and chop the tomatoes or if they're very ripe, cut the tomatoes in half, seed them and grate them.
+Peel, seed, and chop the tomatoes or if they're very ripe, cut the tomatoes in half, seed them, and grate them.

-- Once simmering, reduce the heat a bit and allow the sauce to simmer gently, at least 15 to 20 minutes but longer if you like, before adding the meatballs.
+Once simmering, reduce the heat a bit and allow the sauce to simmer gently, at least 15 to 20 minutes but longer if you like, before adding the meatballs.

 Make the Kefta Meatballs

-Using your hands to knead in the spices and herbs, shape the kefta mixture into very small meatballs the size of large cherries -- about 3/4 inch in diameter.
+Using your hands to knead in the spices and herbs, shape the kefta mixture into very small meatballs the size of large cherries—about 3/4-inch in diameter.

-- Add the meatballs (and chili peppers, if using) to the tomato sauce, along with a little water -- 1/4 cup is usually sufficient -- and cover.
-Cook for about 30 to 40 minutes, or until the sauce is thick.
+Add the meatballs (and chili peppers, if using) to the tomato sauce, along with a little water—1/4 cup is usually sufficient—and cover.

 Cover and cook for an additional 7 to 10 minutes, or until the egg whites are solid and the yolks are only partially set.

-Kefta Mkaouara is traditionally served from the same dish in which it was prepared, with each person using crusty Moroccan bread for scooping up the meatballs from his own side of the dish.
+- Kefta mkaouara is traditionally served from the same dish in which it was prepared, with each person using crusty Moroccan bread for scooping up the meatballs from his own side of the dish.